Agazoth/agazoth.github.io/_posts/2025-09-01CustomConnectorWithEntraIDAuthorization.md

 ## Update the App Registration

-Go to your App Registration in the Azure Portal and select Aauthentication -> Add a platform
+Go to your App Registration in the Azure Portal and select Authentication -> Add a platform

 ![alt text]({{ site.url }}/images/CCWEIDA-image-12.png)